mongodb/server-workflow-tool/ansible/README.md

 ## When you add your team to `roles/teams` or edit existing team role
 Please, update `roles/common` folder: add any new common task that can be shared among other teams or can be used by other users (as a role).
 This folder keeps all roles of all teams.
-When users can't find their team, they'll use these common roles instead.
+If a user can't find their team, please create a new one on top of the common roles shared by all teams.

 ## Rules to make everything better
 - Use lowercase when naming your team role, `"_"` instead of space. `"My awesome team"` might be good in general,